Mah Chuchak Begum: As widow

+Portrait of Mirza Muhammad Hakim, a son of Mah Chuchak Begum with Humayun.
+Attributed to Aqa Riza, 1584-1590.
+Museum of Fine Arts, Boston, 14.609.

 She was one of the Mughal ladies who caused a lot of trouble to Akbar during the initial phase of his reign.
 In 1554, Humayun nominated his son with her, Mirza Muhammad Hakim, then three years old, as the governor of Kabul under the charge of Munim Khan.
 In 1566, Akbar confirmed the appointment.
 Munim Khan returned to Akbar's court in 1561 and his son Ghani took his place.
 Mah Chuchak was politically ambitious.
 She was advised by Fazli Beg and his son Abdulfath, who hated Ghani Khan, to close the doors of Kabul, when Ghani Khan was once temporarily absent at Faliz.
 Ghani Khan, not finding adherents to oppose her, went to India.
 Mah Chuchak Begum then appointed Fazli Beg as Vakil and Abdulfath as Naib (regent), but being dissatisfied with them, she killed them both, at the advice of Shah Wali, one of her nobles.
 When Akbar heard of this, he sent Munim Khan with an army against Mah Chuchak.
 Mah Chuchak met him and defeated Munim Khan at Jalalabad.
 Mah Chuchak ruled Kabul with the help of three advisers, two of whom were killed earlier.
 Now, even the third one was killed.
 In their place came Haidar Qasim Kohbur, whom Mah Chuchak Begum had made Vakil.
 Munim fled to the Ghak'hars, and ashamed and hesitating he joined Akbar, who appointed him Commander at the fort of Agra.

 Around this time a certain Shah Abul-Mali, who belonged to the family from the great Sayyids of Termez (present-day Uzbekistan), who had escaped from the prison at Lahore, arrived at Kabul and approached Mah Chuchak Begum for refuge.
 The Begum welcomed him, was generous to him and gave her daughter Bakht-un-Nissa Begum in marriage to him.